 Here is how to open the Onewheel Pint controller box to fix the most common issue, the loose nut holding the power button.
 This nut is risking shorting the Bluetooth chip if it becomes loose.
 Luckily I found mine in time to fix the problem.
 It is a fairly simple process and you can check the board and connectors at the same time.

 The reason for the rattling sound coming from the Onewheel Pint controller box is that the metal locking nut holding the power button in place has been unscrewed.
-It’s dangling on the power leads going into the power button and are risking to short the Bluetooth chip if not fixed.
+It’s dangling on the power leads going from the power button and are risking shorting the Bluetooth chip if not fixed.

 What you need to open the controller box:

 - T20 Torx (screws for the fender and sensor pad)

 - T20 5-point Tamperproof Security bit for the Onewheel Pint Controller box